 If I sound desperate, I am.
 I’ve tried everything I can think of – reason, confrontation, repetition, humor – to reach you.
 It’s not in my nature to give up.
 In fact, just thinking about it, depresses me.
 So, this time, I’m writing to ask for help.
 But it’s not the usual kind of help such as donations of food, clothing or money.
 Rather, it’s about helping me to help you.

 It truly pains me to watch you, everyday, make self-defeating decisions – knowing, as I do, how avoidable they are.
 Trust me.
-No matter how many books, articles, songs, and movies are sent out into our collective conscious, they won’t make a difference.
-Despite the negative consequences for your self-defeating decisions, you won’t learn from them.
-Nothing will change as long as you reject help from the one person who can help you the most: yourself.
+No matter how many books, articles, songs, and movies are sent out into our collective conscious, and despite negative consequences for your self-defeating decisions, you won’t learn from them.
+Nothing will change as long as you continue to ignore your mental health.

 When I was a US Army Behavioral Health Officer, a Commander once told me, “You don’t know what you don’t know.”
 What if I told you you don’t need to worry ever again?
 That you have the instincts to make good decisions?
 That arguing is unnecessary?
 That no matter how alone or inadequate or misunderstood you feel, you’re not?
 You’re a lot more complicated and your problems a lot more complex than you give yourself credit for.
 If they weren’t you would have solved them by now.
 But that’s what I’m here for.